 The Dopesick soundtrack features music by Johnny Cash, Mazzy Star and Elvis Presley.
-This info article contains spoilers for Danny Strong’s 2021 Hulu miniseries.
+This info article contains spoilers and song details for Danny Strong’s 2021 Hulu miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Dopesick examines the opioid crisis in America over several decades.
 Michael Keaton stars as Dr. Samuel Finnix, an Appalachian doctor who learns about OxyContin and prescribes the drug to various locals, including a miner named Betsy Mallum (Kaitlin Dever).
 Peter Sarsgaard co-stars as Rick Mountcastle, a Virginia attorney who investigates a conspiracy involving Purdue Pharma.
 Supervised by Amanda Krieg Thomas (American Crime Story), the soundtrack aligns with the 90s setting and focal mining community.
 Here’s a breakdown of every featured song in Dopesick, an adaptation of Beth Macy’s 2018 book.